raquelle/shopping_app/changelog/readme.md

 List.create(name: 'Groceries', store_id: 1)
 ```
 Nope, didn't work again.
 And all the store_id stuff that I added into my schema disappeared.
 Probably when I reran migrate. :(

+## Drop Incorrect Models
+It seems that I cannot update my models by hand and need to drop my models to

 ### Check Deletion Properties